The three most destructive words that every man receives when he’s a boy is when he’s told to “be a man.”

 In addition, constantly trying to prove a negative (“not a woman”) can be extremely stressful.
 Due to this stress, our hero continues down the slippery slope to depression.
 Stress can be a major factor in becoming depressed.
 OK, back to our heroic young boy.

 At age 3 to 5 years old, boys are typically guided away from their moms so they don’t become “feminized,” “emotional,” or even (yikes!) “homosexual.”
-Not only is this bullshit, this disconnects boys from their big-heartedness, feelings, openness, and connections to others, especially girls and women.
+Not only is this bullshit, this also disconnects boys from their big-heartedness, feelings, openness, and connections to others, especially girls and women.
 Furthermore, from the moment of birth, boys, when compared to girls, are spoken to less, comforted less, and nurtured less.
 Thus begins a process of internalized disconnection from others that haunts boys and men throughout their lives and leaves them open to depression.
 The disconnect from mom also leaves it up to fathers to teach and model how to “be a man.”

 Speaking of fathers, oh, boy!
 Our young hero’s father typically carries on the cultural legacy described above, bears the associated “wounds,” and passes them onto his son.
 The son may experience his father as wounded, sensing his father’s deep sadness, feelings of incompetence, or anger stemming from the treatment the father received as a boy (see above).
 The son may also experience his father as wounding, evoking the loss and the needy feelings the son experiences in being rejected by or disappointing to his father.
 The son may internalize distorted or idealized images and memories of his father as he struggles to find his identity as a man.
 This process is the “father wound” legacy of the son, the father, the father’s father, and so on.
 It may be carried forward when the son becomes a father himself.
 How depressing!

 Boys wish to be good sons even in the face of: an angry or judgmental father; an emotionally distant father; a verbally or physically abusive father; a saintly or heroic father; a self-sacrificing father; a depressed or bitter father; an absent father; and so on.
-Each of these father-types pass on their own special flavor of “father wound.”
+Each of these father-types passes on their own special flavor of “father wound.”
 In turn, boys wish for an idealized father to love them and may later engage in an activity or career where they can try to find one.
-These might include: sports teams, Boy Scouts, military service, police or firefighters, corporations, street gangs, or other male-dominant organizations.
+These might include sports teams, Boy Scouts, military service, police or firefighters, corporations, street gangs, or other male-dominant organizations.
 They may not (probably not?) find what they’re looking for and may experience profound disappointment along the way.
 Depression, depression, depression.

 You may feel that I’ve harped on the “father wound” concept long enough and maybe so.
 However, this is a huge deal for most (all?) men and sets men up for a literal legacy of depression.